What Are Upfront Payments?

 Example: George runs a car modification business out of his garage, where he takes customers’ old cars and turns them into hotrods.
 However, George has a lot of competition in the form of professional companies with dozens of mechanics.
 George is a one-man business.
 In order to compete with the other car mod businesses, George compensates by having a well-run, professional social media presence.
 George provides pictures of his projects on Instagram, videos on YouTube and TikTok, as well as funny, creative tweets on Twitter.
 When customers search for car modification businesses online, they easily find George’s company.
 They are able to see his work on social media, and therefore know to expect quality work from him.

-Know the Value of the Product or Service When Asking for Upfront Payments
+2. Know the Value of the Product or Service

 In fact, most customers have no problem paying upfront for services or products.
-Upfront payment informs of them of the total cost, and it implies honesty from a financial standpoint.
+Upfront payment informs them of the total cost, and it implies honesty from a financial standpoint.
 There is also the implication that the business owner is a professional.
 They know how much their work is worth and are serious about getting it done right.
 Customers also appreciate knowing the total cost upfront rather than getting an invoice later that is far higher than expected.

 Example: Tyler makes custom furniture.
 Because his furniture is his own creation, he is not sure how much to charge for it.
 He decides to ask for upfront payment, because he needs to cover the cost of materials, such as wood, fabric, and tools.
 However, he decides to charge $8,000 upfront for a sofa.
 Unsurprisingly, he does not get any customers.
 No one wants to pay that much for a couch, especially before they have laid eyes on it.
 So, Tyler goes to an industry convention to see what other creators are charging for their pieces.
-He decides to charge $5,000 in total, with half provided up front.
+He decides to charge $5,000 in total, with half provided upfront.
 Customers appear to appreciate this format, and are willing to pay half upfront, viewing it as less of a risk.

-Figure Out Upfront Costs When Asking for Upfront Payments
+3. Figure Out Upfront Costs When Asking for Upfront Payments

 After a business owner has established the details of a new project, he or she should then determine the amount of money to be charged upfront.
 The amount might include the cost of labor and materials or could simply be considered as insurance.

-After settling on a price, a business owner should write a proposal that includes a summary of the project and a breakdown of the price.
-The conclusion of the proposal should include an invoice.
+“After settling on a price, a business owner should write a proposal that includes a summary of the project and a breakdown of the price.
+The conclusion of the proposal should include an invoice.”

 Example: Shirley is a seamstress who makes wedding dresses.
 A prospective customer emails Shirley asking for a custom wedding dress.
 Shirley studies the project, for which she will need to buy fabric, lace, pearls, and special sewing tools.
 She will also need to pay her assistant, who will be helping with the project.
 Shirley decides that the dress is worth $3,000 in total.
 She emails the client, telling them that half the cost should be paid upfront to cover the materials and labor.
 The other half will be paid upon the project’s completion.
 The customer is happy with this payment plan, and Shirley begins sewing the dress.

-Negotiate Payment Rates When Asking for Upfront Payments
+4. Negotiate Payment Rates When Asking for Upfront Payments

-Also, a business owner should be flexible when it comes to accepting payment.
-Some customers prefer to make online payments, especially if they are out of state or across the world.
-In this case, it would be wise to accept payments through PayPal, Zelle, or other payment platforms.
+“Some customers prefer to make online payments, especially if they are out of state or across the world.
+In this case, it would be wise to accept payments through PayPal, Zelle, or other payment platforms.”

 Example: Clive runs a business where he makes antique Cuckoo clocks.
 Recently, a new customer has contacted him asking for a custom clock.
 Due to the expensive, difficult nature of Clive’s work, he asks for the entire payment upfront.
 The customer becomes a little nervous, unwilling to part with that much money before seeing the final product.
 Clive does not want to lose their business, so he instead asks for 50% of the money upfront.
 The customer feels better about this, and they agree.
 Clive further calms their nerves by offering two weeks for them to complete the payment.

-Provide Reassurances for Long-Term Projects When Asking for Upfront Payments
+5. Provide Reassurances for Long-Term Projects When Asking for Upfront Payments

 A business owner may have a professional and established online presence, but their customers will still require reassurance.
 After all, they are putting money on the line when they are not sure of the outcome.
-A business owner can calm their nerves by guaranteeing that the project will be completed by a certain agreed-upon date.
-This deadline should be included in the written proposal so that there is written confirmation.

 Example: Johnny makes surfboards for a living.
 He has just received an order for a custom shortboard.
 Johnny asks for 50% of the payment upfront, but this makes the customer nervous.
 Johnny promises the customer that the board will be finished in a month’s time, and he writes down the date in their agreement.
 He says that if the board is not finished in that time, the customer will get all their money back.
 Also, he adds, the customer will receive a full refund if they are unhappy with the finished surfboard.